hamxiaoz/10x-developer/vim and st.md

 Open with sublime:
 - export application, following [this guide](http://hohonuuli.blogspot.com/2013/07/open-filesfolder-selected-in-finder.html)
 - hold down `Option+Command` and then start dragging the desired icon to the toolbar.
+- You can use icons from [this theme](https://github.com/jamiewilson/predawn/tree/master/dock-icons)

 ### Pane Management
 - `ALT+CMD+num`: open number of panes